midas-network/flu-scenario-modeling-hub/README.md

 B and C. Information on pairing structure will be gathered at the submission stage.

-Each trajectory should be tagged by the proportion of susceptibles on Oct 1, 2025.
+Each trajectory should be tagged by the proportion of susceptibles, S0, on the first day of simulations, Aug 10, 2025.
 This information should be provided at submission as an additional target.

 ##### Weekly target